The Van Meter/Hite Grants

 They feared the French would establish alliances with Native Americans who lived in the Ohio River watershed and block westward expansion of the English.
 They also viewed the gaps in the Blue Ridge as potential invasion routes of French soldiers working with raiders from the Shawnee, Delaware, or other Native American tribes.

-The governor and Council were also concerned about the colony's authority to issue grants for lands in the northern part of the state.
-Lord Fairfax had aquired full control of a grant that had originally been issued by Charles II in 1649.
-Fairfax's land agent, Robert Carter, was asserting exclusive right to lands west of the Blue Ridge in the lower (northern) part of the Shenandoah Valley.
-The Fairfax claim threatened the potential of the colonial government, based in Williamsburg, to incentivize settlement by awarding land grants.
+The governor and Council were also concerned in the 1730's about the colony's authority to issue grants for lands in the northern part of Virginia.
+Lord Fairfax had acquired full control of a grant that had originally been issued by Charles II in 1649.
+Based on the boundaries of the grant Fairfax's land agent, Robert Carter, was asserting exclusive right to sell lands west of the Blue Ridge in the lower (northern) part of the Shenandoah Valley.
+The Fairfax claim threatened the potential of the colonial government, based in Williamsburg, to give away land there in order to incentivize settlement.

-Governor Gooch and the Council were in a hurry to sell lands west of the Blue Ridge.
-If Lord Fairfax gained control, the colonial government would not receive the value of the treasury rights (10 shillings/100 acres) or annual quitrents (2 shillings/100 acres) on territory sold by Lord Fairfax.1
+Governor Gooch and the Council were in a hurry to sell lands west of the Blue Ridge before Lord Fairfax could gain control.
+If the officials in Williamsburg waited for officials in London to clarify land ownership, then the colonial government might lose the value of the treasury rights (10 shillings/100 acres) and annual quitrents (2 shillings/100 acres) on territory sold by Lord Fairfax.1

 Both Lord Fairfax and Governor Gooch recognized that immigrants settling around Philadelphia could be attracted to Virginia's backcountry west of the Blue Ridge.
-There was a risk of attack by French-supplied Native American raiders, but Virginia had two major advantages.
-Land could be sold at prices lower than Pennsylvania land, and Virginia could offer clear title.
+In the Shenandoah Valley there was a risk of attack by French-supplied Native American raiders, but Virginia had two major incentives.
+Land could be sold at prices lower than Pennsylvania land, and officials in Williamsburg could offer clear title.
+In Pennsylvania, proprietary officials struggled to negotiate treaties with the Delaware, Susquehannocks, and other Native American groups before selling land that would accommodate westward expansion.

-Settlers walking south from Pennsylvania in the 1730's could stop and settle in Western Maryland.
+Settlers walking south from Pennsylvania in the 1730's had the option to stop and settle in Western Maryland.
 That involved a shorter walk from Philadelphia and required no crossing of the Potomac River.
 The Calverts were willing to give new backcountry settlers 100 acres and waive the requirement to pay quitrents for three years.
 However, title to Maryland's backcountry was unclear so long as the Calverts and Penns contested the location of the Maryland-Pennsylvania boundary at the 40th degree of latitude.

-On June 17, 1730, Governor Gooch and the Council issued "land orders" authorizing John and Isaac Van Meter to select 40,000 acres.
-The land orders allowed the brothers to select and survey parcels of land within a specified area, then bring those surveys back to the Secretary of the colony.
-He would then issue a document ("patent") transferring title to the parcels.
+On June 17, 1730, Governor Gooch and the Council issued "land orders" authorizing John and Isaac Van Meter to select 30,000 acres.
+The land orders allowed the brothers to survey parcels of land within a specified area, then bring those surveys back to the Secretary of the colony.
+The Secretary would then issue a deed ("patent") transferring title to the parcels.

-The process for obtaining land via headrights and treasury rights required a county surveyor and county court to transfer land into private ownership.
+The process for obtaining land via headrights and treasury rights required a county surveyor and county court to take specific actions before land was transferred into private ownership.
 In 1730, no county administered any lands west of the Blue Ridge.

-Creating a new county required lengthy negotiations with factions on Council and in House of Burgesses, followed by Privy Council approval in London.
-To speed settlement and bypass the standard procedures for headrights and treasury rights, Governor Gooch and the Council issued land orders for large acreages to one or two individuals.
-They were authorized to select the parcels and arrange for surveys.
-Documents were filed with the Secretary of the colony, and patents issued in Williamsburg rather than via a county court.
+The solution was to create a new county.
+That required lengthy negotiations with factions on Council and in House of Burgesses.
+In the meantime, to speed settlement and bypass the standard procedures for headrights and treasury rights, Governor Gooch and the Council issued land orders to grant large acreages to one or two individuals.
+Those individuals were authorized to select the parcels and arrange for surveys.
+Documents were filed with the Secretary of the colony, and patents were issued in Williamsburg rather than via a county court.

 Between 1730-1732, the governor and Council issued nine large land orders for 385,000 acres west of the mountains.
-Orange County was created in 1734, four years after the land order was issued to John and Isaac Van Meter.2
+Orange County was created in 1734, four years after the first land order for 30,000 acres was issued to John and Isaac Van Meter.2

 John Van Meter might have been exposed to the Virginia backcountry as early as 1725, while accompanying some Delaware raiders on an expedition against the Catawba in the Piedmont of North Carolina.3